Kufri Pukhraj Potatoes

 Inventory, ea : 0

 Kufri Pukhraj potatoes are medium to large in size and are oval to oblong with a slightly lumpy shape.
 Its light brown to gold skin is smooth and is known for its wax-like texture.
 The skin also has a few shallow eyes and is speckled with small brown spots.
 The flesh is light yellow to gold and is waxy, firm, and dense.
-When cooked, Kufri Pukhraj potatoes have a mild and earthy flavor.
+When cooked, Kufri Pukhraj potatoes have a tender texture and a mild and earthy flavor.

-Kufri Pukhraj potatoes are typically available year-round in India.
+Kufri Pukhraj potatoes are available year-round in India.